ataraxao/cwa/introduction.md

 Consider the economics of professional sports.
 Millions of young athletes dedicate their early lives to training for the NBA or NFL.
 Statistically, only a fraction of a percent will ever sign a lucrative professional contract.
 However, the mere existence of that outsized reward at the apex of the market dictates the behavior, daily habits, and aspirations of the millions at the base.

 In the relationship marketplace, the public visibility of the CWA acts as this apex prize.
 To compete for these elite “Ships,” a massive aspirational pipeline is formed.
-Some percentage of people will begin actively optimizing for the Partner COO skillset, shifting their gravitational orbit away from the Career and Attention Economy spheres and back toward the Domestic sphere, shifting the cultural Overton window for the entire market.
+Some percentage of people will begin actively optimizing for the Recipient Party skillset, shifting their gravitational orbit away from the Career and Attention Economy spheres and back toward the Domestic sphere, shifting the cultural Overton window for the entire market.

 ### 2) Labor Supply Dynamics and Macroeconomic Equality